Efficient Principally Stratified Treatment Effect Estimation in Crossover Studies with Absorbent Binary Endpoints: Estimation for discrete biomarker

 Until otherwise stated, we work at fixed $s_1^\star$.
 Suppose we observe $n$ i.i.d. samples $O_1,\ldots,O_n\sim P$, where $O_i=(W_i,A_i,S_i,Y_i,S_i^c)$.
-The notational overload on subscripts (indexing subject $i$ and counterfactuals) will not be problematic because the remainder of this work focuses only observed data quantities drawn from the distribution $P$.
+The notational overload on subscripts (indexing subject $i$ and counterfactuals) will not be problematic because the remainder of this work focuses only on observed data quantities.

 We will present an estimator of $\mb{\Psi}(P)\equiv (\Psi_k(P) : k=1,2,3)\equiv (\psi_k : k=1,2,3)$ and show that it has a normal limiting distribution.
 This will enable both a test of \ref{it:crossover} and the construction of confidence intervals for the quantity $\RR^P(s_1^\star)$ that is, under conditions discussed in the previous section, identified with the principally stratified relative risk.
-Before presenting this estimator, whose construction is somewhat involved, we motivate the theoretical development needed to define the estimator (Section~\ref{sec:motivation}).
-Section~\ref{sec:estimation} presents our estimator.
+Before the presentation of this estimator, whose construction is somewhat involved, Section~\ref{sec:motivation} motivates the theoretical development needed to define the estimator.
+Section~\ref{sec:estimation} presents the estimator.